 HOM’s thriving ministry now operates on four campuses, serving with our Haitian partner, Mission Communautaire de l’Église Chrétienne des Cités (MICECC).
 MICECC staff lead and manage all programs, providing essential local expertise and deep cultural understanding to best address the needs of our Haitian brothers and sisters.
 MICECC is composed of a dedicated group of Haitian pastors, community leaders, and teachers.

-Our ministry’s work is focused on four key areas:
+Our ministry is focused on the following key areas:

 Each Sunday over 3,200 people on average gather together to worship at churches on three of our campuses.
 HOM has raised funds to build these churches, provide pastoral stipends, and provide for Vacation Bible School.
 These churches are the meeting place where Haitians come together to worship, experience the presence of God, and speak their hearts to the Lord.
 Some cry out to God, some dance, some get on their knees and some clap their hands.
 In Haiti, worship is not about going through the motions.

 HOM provides primary and secondary education for over 1750 students through three MICECC-operated primary schools and one secondary school, addressing a critical need in Haiti where public education is nonexistent.
 Another 200 students are supported as they continue in other secondary schools or attend university.
 Many more learn a trade or skill, in our vocational school sewing and computer classes.
 Education goes beyond impacting just the students themselves, but also their families, community, and country.
 Many parents have come to know Christ by seeing the love and knowledge their children are receiving through a Christian education.
 Through education, our young people can get jobs and help support their families.
 Female graduates are eligible for better paying jobs traditionally held by men, making progress towards balancing the male dominated workforce and nation.
 All of this is instrumental in the development of Haiti and its people.